jac08h/jac08h.github.io/index.md

 I'm Jakub, currently studying Artificial Intelligence and Data Processing at Masaryk University in Brno.

-This website serves as a crossroad between various endeavors: Check out some [programming projects](/programming), browse through a [collection of quotes](/books/quotes) from fascinating reads, or explore [recommended books](/books/picks) from each year.
-Occasional thoughts appear at this [blog](https://jakubhalmes.substack.com/).
-Enjoy your stay!
+This website serves as a crossroad between various endeavors: Browse through [programming projects](/programming) or visit the [blog](https://jakubhalmes.substack.com/).
+There is also a [collection of book quotes](/books/quotes) and a list of [my favorite reads](/books/picks).
+I hope you enjoy your stay!